What is an Apprenticeship?

 How to Hire an Apprentice

-When you’re ready to hire an apprentice there are a few key steps you need to take.
+When you’re ready to hire an apprentice, there are just a few steps you need to take.

-- Choosing apprenticeship training to suit an identified job role(s)
+- Choose the apprenticeship training to match the identified job role.

 Finding the right apprenticeship